myokit/myokit/docs/source/api_core/float.rst

 Floating point numbers
 **********************

-This module contains functions used by Myokit when working with floating point numbers.
+Myokit includes a module ``myokit.float`` that contains methods to work with floating point numbers.
+These are used for example when checking if a pacing event has started or ended *to within machine precision*, or when checking if two units are equivalent.
+This module is imported automatically when ``import myokit`` is run.

 .. currentmodule:: myokit.float